DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 Before the binding circle is lowered, the players can also demand that Morgantha lend them a heartstone with a successful DC 10 Charisma (Intimidation) check.
 If persuaded to do so, Morgantha commands Bella to produce her heartstone, which—after a loud and vehement dissent—Bella grimly offers to the players.

 If Morgantha’s request for parley is denied, the coven fights to the death.
-## I7d.
+## I7c.
 Escape From Old Bonegrinder
-If the hags knock the players unconscious, the players awaken 1d4 + 4 hours after their defeat in **O4.
-Domed Attic,**.
+If the hags knock the players unconscious, the players awaken 1d4 + 4 hours after their defeat in <span class="citation">O4.
+Domed Attic (p.
+128)</span>.
 They have been gagged and bound using ragged strips torn from bed sheets and dirty clothing, which have the statistics of *hempen rope*.
 The two strongest members of the party have been infected with cackle fever and poisoned with *pale tincture*, respectively.

 While the players’ legs are bound, they are **restrained.** While the players’ hands are bound, they move at half speed, have disadvantage on weapon attacks, and can’t use somatic components for spells.